ClemensElflein/OpenMower/os/README.md

-in `usercfg.txt.default` instead, single-sourced from there -- `post-build.sh` appends that file's content onto config.txt at build time (plus a trailing `include usercfg.txt` it adds itself), so those defaults are baked in and active from the very first boot of a fresh flash.
-A read-only copy of the fully-assembled config.txt (base + baked defaults + include) is also seeded to `/data/boot/config.txt` on first boot, purely so it's browsable without mounting the boot partition -- editing it there does nothing, it's never read back.
+in `usercfg.txt.default` instead, single-sourced from there -- `post-build.sh` appends that file's content onto config.txt at build time (plus a trailing `include usercfg.txt` it adds itself), so those defaults are baked in and active from the very first boot of a fresh flash. config.txt itself is never copied onto `/data` -- the effective, fully-assembled config.txt (base + baked defaults + include) is readable straight from the rootfs at `/etc/openmower/config.txt.default`, identical to what's actually on the boot partition, so there's nothing to duplicate or accidentally edit without effect on `/data`.

 `/data/boot/usercfg.txt` is the actual escape hatch: it lives on `/data` instead of the boot partition, so unlike config.txt it survives updates.